seangreaves-90/HydroGarden/docs/COMPONENTS.md

 ## Core Components

-### HydroGardenComponentBase
+### ComponentBase

 The foundation class for all components in the system.

 **Features:**
-- Property management with change tracking
+- Property management with change tracking and validation
-- Event publication for property changes
+- Event publication for property changes and state transitions
-- Lifecycle state management
+- Lifecycle state management with defined transition rules
-- Integration with the event system
+- Error handling and recovery mechanisms
+- Enhanced disposal pattern with both sync and async options

 **Derived Components:**
 - IoT devices (sensors, pumps, etc.)